Otto IV, Holy Roman Emperor: Conflict with Innocent III

 The support that Philip II of France gave to Frederick forced King John of England to throw his weight behind his nephew, Otto.
 The destruction of the French fleet in 1213 by the English saw John begin preparations for an invasion of France; in this, Otto saw a way of both destroying Frederick's French support and bolstering his prestige.
 He agreed to join John in the invasion, and in February 1214, as John advanced from the Loire, Otto, together with the Count of Flanders, was supposed to make a simultaneous attack from Flanders.
 Unfortunately, the three armies could not coordinate their efforts effectively.
 It was not until John, who had been disappointed in his hope for an easy victory after being driven from Roche-au-Moine, had retreated to his transports that the Imperial Army, with Otto at its head, assembled in the Low Countries.

 On 27 July 1214, the opposing armies suddenly discovered they were close to each other, on the banks of the little river Marque (a tributary of the river Deûle), near the Bridge of Bouvines.
 Philip's army numbered some 15,000, while the allied forces possessed around 25,000 troops; the armies clashed at the Battle of Bouvines.
 It was a tight battle, but it was lost when Otto was carried off the field by his wounded and terrified horse, causing his forces to abandon the field.
 It is said that Philip II had sent to Frederick the Imperial Eagle, which Otto had left lying on the battlefield.

 Because Otto was forced again to withdraw to his private possessions around Brunswick, this defeat allowed Frederick to take Aachen and Cologne, and so Otto was deposed in 1215.
-His cause of death is disputed, with some claims that he died of disease at Harzburg castle on 19 May 1218, requesting that he be mortally expiated in the atonement of his sins.
-However, Historian Kantorowicz described the death as gruesome: "deposed, dethroned, he was flung full length on the ground by the Abbot, confessing his sins, while the reluctant priests beat him bloodily to death with rods.
-Such was the end of the first and last Welf Emperor."

-He is entombed in Brunswick Cathedral, where his parents are buried.
+Death

+Otto spent the last years of his life between the Harz Mountains and the heathlands.
+In early May 1218, Otto was staying at Harliburg Castle, where he fell ill with severe diarrhea.
+On May 13, Otto was taken to Harzburg.
+Shortly before his death, Otto had his will drawn up.
+His brother Heinrich was named principal heir and executor of the will.
+Heinrich received the imperial regalia with the instruction to hand them over to the next elected king after a waiting period.
+Otto died on 19 May 1218.